tgum/h4x_langjam/Docs/library.md

 All the functions called by h4x take 2 arguments.
 The args that are passed to it, and all the scopes. it returns a `h4x.datatypes.String` because thats how the evaluator knows its a string and can do stuffs with it.
 Thats the same for `h4x.dataytypes.PyExec` is a function that can be called from h4x, the constructor takes to arguments.
 1: the function, 2: the amount of arguments it needs.
 If you want a variable amount of arguments/more overall control, for now the best way its to read the code and look into `h4x.datatypes.SpecialExec` cause im kinda tired of writing docs about this rn sorry

+if you want more examples check out h4x/stdlib/ all of these are modules